Yorgen Fenech: Business

 Fenech is a prominent criminal suspect.
-He was identified in 2018 as being the owner of the Ajman-registered company 17 Black.
+He was identified in March 2018 as being the owner of the Ajman-registered company 17 Black by the Malta Police Force, although this only became public knowledge through an investigation by Reuters and the Times of Malta in November 2018.
 The company was listed in the Panama Papers and investigative journalist Caruana Galizia had written about 17 Black eight months before her death, alleging the company had links to Joseph Muscat's chief of staff Keith Schembri and to former energy minister Konrad Mizzi.
 Later, the research group The Daphne Project came across e-mails between 17 Black and two shell companies in Panama, belonging to Mizzi or Schembri.
 The emails mentioned payments of up to $2 million for unspecified services.
 Mizzi was then Minister of Energy in Malta, Schembri Chief of Staff of Prime Minister Joseph Muscat.

 Fenech was CEO of the Tumas Group and a director of energy company ElectroGas Malta; in 2019 he resigned from both positions.
 On 25 November 2019 Tumas Group, operators of the Malta Hilton hotel, said that allegations linking Fenech to the murder of Daphne Caruana Galizia were "alien to the Tumas Group's values".
 Group chair and shareholder, Raymond Fenech, and group shareholder Franco Fenech, uncle and brother to Yorgen Fenech, are both implicated in assisting his escape from Malta shortly before his arrest for murder.